 Treatment for Trauma-related Sleep Problems

-If you experience sleep issues after experiencing physical and/or psychological trauma, then you may find relief through non-pharmacological means.
+If you experience sleep issues after experiencing a TBI and/or psychological trauma, then you may find relief through non-pharmacological means.
 Some common treatment methods that do not involve prescribed medication include the following:

 Many people with TBIs and PTSD experience severe mood and/or behavioral shifts.
 As a result, psychotherapy (or counseling) may be an effective route for these patients to take.
 The patient’s physician will be able to help recommend options, and may even be able to refer their patient to a reputable therapist.